British Brexit minister Barclay says a deal is still very possible

-LUXEMBOURG (Reuters) - It is still “very possible” to reach a Brexit deal with the European Union, Britain’s minister for the withdrawal from the EU Stephen Barclay said on Tuesday.
+LUXEMBOURG, Oct 15 (Reuters) - It is still “very possible” to reach a Brexit deal with the European Union, Britain’s minister for the withdrawal from the EU Stephen Barcaly said on Tuesday.

 “I am looking forward to ... an opportunity to discuss these issues with my EU counterparts,” Barclay told reporters on entering a meeting with ministers from the 27 countries that will remain in the EU after Britain leaves.